 The open source paradox.

-Nevertheless, these companies may take these free to use tools for granted with the subconscious belief that they have no responsibility to give back.
+Nevertheless, these companies may take these free-to-use tools for granted with the subconscious belief that they have no responsibility to give back.

 But ...

 Do they have to?
-Isn't the idea behind open source is to be the response against proprietary software by providing source codes to the public using free and open licenses?
+Isn't the idea behind open source to be the response against proprietary software by providing source codes to the public using free and open licenses?
 If we ask software consumers to give back things in return, then what is the dissimilarity between proprietary and open?
 Whoever wants to contribute, let him contribute, and whoever wants to consume they shall consume, free and open.

-You do not have to pay, contribute, just do not make the life of maintainers hard.
+You do not have to pay, or contribute, just do not make the life of maintainers hard.
 I can not imagine being a maintainer of a large open-source project, and I do not mean coding, that is the fun part, but managing issues and people would be a nightmare for me.
-Particularly that you would be dealing with a public space where everyone on the internet can suggest, complain and scream at you.
+Particularly you would be dealing with a public space where everyone on the internet can suggest, complain and scream at you.

 DHH addressed this issue in an amazing keynote last year at RailsConf 2019 and his conclusion was really inspiring.